asmalser-msft/azure-ad-app-integration-content/articles/en_us/servicenow/sso_configure.md

     b.
 In the **User Field** textbox, type **email** or **user_id**, depending on which field is used to uniquely identify users in your ServiceNow deployment.

-    > [!NOTE]
-    > You can configue Azure AD to emit either the Azure AD user ID (user principal name) or the email address as the unique identifier in the SAML token by going to the **ServiceNow > Attributes > Single Sign-On** section of the Azure classic portal and mapping the desired field to the **nameidentifier** attribute.
+    > Note: You can configue Azure AD to emit either the Azure AD user ID (user principal name) or the email address as the unique identifier in the SAML token by going to the **ServiceNow > Attributes > Single Sign-On** section of the Azure classic portal and mapping the desired field to the **nameidentifier** attribute.
 The value stored for the selected attribute in Azure AD (e.g. user principal name) must match the value stored in ServiceNow for the entered field (e.g. user_id)

     c.
 Copy the following value, and then paste it into the **Identity Provider URL** textbox: %metadata:IssuerUri%